 Men’s 1920s Underwear

-Boxer shorts in color were a new trend although slow to catch on.
-Popular colors were blue, mauve, and peach in silk or cotton.
-In 1929 clothing companies introduced rubber in the waist band of loose undershorts rather than a tie string.
-At the same time they also introduced a fly that opened to the side.
+Boxer shorts in bright color stripes were a new trend, although slow to catch on.
+They took inspiration from men’s athletic shorts- both tops and bottoms.
+Popular colors were stripes of pink, pale blue, mauve, and peach in silk or cotton.
+In 1929, clothing companies introduced rubber in the waist band of loose undershorts rather than a tie string.
+At the same time, they also introduced a fly that opened to the side.